GiggInnovations/gigg-knowledge-base/inbox.md

--Users add their social media login credentials in Inbox Settings>Connections -They then add 1-3 keywords in Inbox Settings>General -Top media for each keyword is displayed with its own unique row and UI -Users can then be delete the displayed posts, pin them to a board, filter them through a search bar, and block the user who posted the media.
+-Users add their social media login credentials in Inbox Settings>Connections -They then add 1-3 keywords in Inbox Settings>General -Top media for each keyword is displayed with its own unique row and UI -Users can then delete the displayed posts, pin them to a board, filter them through a search bar, and block the user who posted the media.

 ## How it works for RSS Feeds
 -Users add the link to a RSS feed in Inbox Settings>Feeds.
--All posts from the feed are displayed, it is not effected by the keyword used to filter Social Media posts.
+-All posts from the feed are displayed, it is not effected by the keyword used to filter social media posts.
--Users can then be delete the displayed posts, pin them to a board, and filter them through a search bar.
+-Users can then delete the displayed posts, pin them to a board, and filter them through a search bar.

 ## Key Features